Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Simulation-based inference pipeline

 To overcome limitations of purely data-driven neural networks, we incorporate a physics-informed prior based on the PWF approximation.
 This model analytically infers cosmic-ray arrival directions by fitting antenna timing patterns to a planar wavefront perpendicular to the shower propagation axis~\cite{Ferriere:2025}.
 While neglecting curvature introduces systematic offsets---particularly for near-vertical tracks or impact points close to the array core---the model rigorously preserves causal ordering and global geometry.
 Our encoder follows the blueprint of Ref. \cite{Ferriere:2025csu}, adapted to the present dataset and training strategy.

-The GCN output ($\Delta\mathbf{k}$) is combined with the PWF solution through a residual gating mechanism.
-Specifically, the event-level embedding from the GCN and the analytically determined PWF direction $\mathbf{k}_{\text {PWF }}$ are concatenated and processed by a gating MLP to generate a scalar weighting factor $\alpha \in[0, 1]$.
+The GCN output ($\Delta\mathbf{k}$) is combined with the PWF solution through a \emph{residual gating mechanism} (here ``residual'' refers to predicting a small correction relative to a baseline rather than the full quantity, and ``gating'' refers to a learned scalar that controls how much of that correction is applied).
+Specifically, the event-level embedding from the GCN and the analytically determined PWF direction $\mathbf{k}_{\text {PWF }}$ are concatenated and processed by a MLP to generate a scalar weighting factor $\alpha \in[0, 1]$.
 The final corrected direction $\mathbf{k}_{\text {final }}$ is computed as:

 Numerical values for the gating network (layer sizes, activation) and the unit-vector re-projection step can be found in Appendix~\ref{appx:A} and Tab.~\ref{tab:gcn-pwf-architecture}.
 This residual gating ensures the network's flexibility in modeling subtle curvature-induced corrections while strictly maintaining physical realism imposed by the analytical model.